-- recognized and enforced in China. - (2) The part concerning civil compensation in criminal judgments can be recognized and enforced in China. - (3) The relevant judgments of intellectual property cases, unfair competition cases and anti-monopoly cases cannot be recognized and enforced in China due to the geographical attributes and particularity thereof.
+The US civil and commercial judgments, civil compensation in criminal judgments, and bankruptcy judgments may be recognized and enforced in China.

+The relevant judgments of intellectual property cases, unfair competition cases and anti-monopoly cases can not be recognized and enforced in China due to the geographical attributes and particularity thereof.